 Two basic types of solar PV systems can serve microgrids.
-Inexpensive thin-film technology has an energy conversion rate of about 20 percent and is well suited for hot, humid and dusty environments where its performance does not degrade at the same (higher) rate as silicon panels.
-More costly silicon technology is also more efficient, at 25 percent energy conversion, under ideal light and temperature conditions.
-It also requires less space.
+The frameless thin-film technology has an energy conversion rate of about 20 percent and is well suited for hot, humid and dusty environments found in Australia, Africa and the Middle East, where its performance degrades at a lower rate than silicon panels.
+More costly mono crystal silicon technology is more efficient, delivering up to 25 percent energy conversion under ideal light and temperature conditions.
+It also requires less space than a thin-film system.
+However, more crystal silicon and poly crystal silicon cells degrade rapidly under hot, humid and dusty conditions rendering their performance advantage in the real world moot.